FAQ: Plug-in hybrid vehicles

 How can I make sure my drivers will charge as expected?

 Ensuring that the PHEVs will be used in an optimum way is you and your company’s responsibility.
-The best way for an employer to ensure that the drivers will use their PHEVs as they should, especially for professional use, is to provide the right access to a good charging infrastructure (i.e., installing office chargers, providing access to public network, help with the installation of home chargers) and cover all the expenses related to electricity consumption.
+The best way for an employer to ensure that the drivers will use their PHEVs as they should, is to provide the right access to a good charging infrastructure (i.e., installing office chargers, providing access to public network, help with the installation of home chargers) and cover all the expenses related to electricity consumption.

 How can I educate my drivers?